natashabibbs/all-the-likes/README.md

 localStorage.setItem('like', likeCount);
 ```

 - Change the innerHTML of the respective text variable to our new count number using ```localStorage```. *Hint: We want localStorage to get our item!
-What methods from localStorage can we use?*
+What methods from localStorage can we use to return the value we want?*

 ### Stretch Goals
 1. Let's say we want to start our like counts from the beginning.
 How do we reset all of the values?
 Create a reset button!